ipfs/team-mgmt/OKR/README.md

 ## Q4 2018 Important Dates

-- Thursday, Nov 15th - OKRs Mid Quarter Scoring
+- Week of Nov 12 - OKRs Mid Quarter Scoring
-- Week of Dec 10th - OKRs End of Quarter Scoring + WG Retrospectives + Prepare 2019 Q1 OKRs
+- Week of Dec 10 - OKRs End of Quarter Scoring + WG Retrospectives + Prepare 2019 Q1 OKRs
-- Week of Dec 17th - Presentations of Q4 OKRs results and 2019 Q1 OKRs to the org
+- Week of Dec 17 - Presentations of Q4 OKRs results and 2019 Q1 OKRs to the org